rafaspimenta/buber-dinner-repo/README.md

 # Overview

-  It'll be a repo where I'll build a REST API following Clean Architecture and Domain Driven Design (DDD) principles completely from scratch.
+  It's a repo where I'll build a REST API following Clean Architecture and Domain Driven Design (DDD) principles completely from scratch.

 # Solutions Architecture